cunchy11/OM1/README.md

 If your robot hardware does not yet provide a suitable HAL (hardware abstraction layer), traditional robotics approaches such as RL (reinforcement learning) in concert with suitable simulation environments (Unity, Gazebo), sensors (such as hand mounted ZED depth cameras), and custom VLAs will be needed for you to create one.
 It is further assumed that your HAL accepts motion trajectories, provides battery and thermal management/monitoring, and calibrates and tunes sensors such as IMUs, LIDARs, and magnetometers.

-OM1 can interface with your HAL via USB, serial, ROS2, CycloneDDS, Zenoh, or websockets.
+OM1 can interface with your HAL via USB, serial, ROS2, CycloneDDS, Zenoh, or Websockets.
 For an example of an advanced humanoid HAL, please see [Unitree's C++ SDK](https://github.com/unitreerobotics/unitree_sdk2/blob/adee312b081c656ecd0bb4e936eed96325546296/example/g1/high_level/g1_loco_client_example.cpp#L159).
 Frequently, a HAL, especially ROS2 code, will be dockerized and can then interface with OM1 through DDS middleware or websockets.

 ## Recommended Development Platforms